MZigberman/study-nf/README.md

-# Control task on development of the code
+# control task on development of the code
-# Artem Evgenyevich, I want 5 (well or 4)